-Coverage Gap Stage During this stage, you pay 25% of the price for brand-name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
+For all other drugs, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and will generally pay no more than 25% of the price for generic drugs.

-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.